grizzlyhacks/git-games-workshop2/README.md

 ### Challenge 2
 **Find the commit that broke master**

-Inside the master branch, you'll find a script called *broken.sh*.
-One of the commits broke this script.
+Inside the master branch, you'll find a java file called *broken.java*.
+One of the commits broke this file.
 You'll need to find the commit ID!
 Add that commit ID to a new file called "broken.txt".

-**hint** *broken.sh was fine at commit "8f4d9f6eb7e579a2cd5611c2dd3a296e96ca555f".
+**hint** *broken.sh was fine at commit "c6112f974d4519437f798cc088c07834ef4d1bd4".
 The change that broke it came sometime after.*

 ### Challenge 3
 **Rebase a branch onto master**